jhudson8/smocks/README.md

 * multiple route handlers (variants) for each route (selectable through an admin console)
 * dynamic configuration values defined for routes and variants (accessable through an admin console)
 * chaninable interface to streamline route definitions
+* route request handlers that can keep a state for true dynamic mocking capabilities

 Docs